 Start by standing in front of a bench or a box with dumbbells in hand.
 Place your left foot on a bench and bend your front knee 90 degrees.
 Drive yourself back up to the starting position and keep your eyes focused on the horizon throughout the movement.

 3 to 5 sets, 4 to 6 reps per leg

 An exercise that'll keep your Suzanne Somers VHS tapes in their box, the barbell glute bridge is a great auxiliary exercise to complement your squats and deadlifts.

 Begin in a squat position with your shoulders leaning against a bench and place a barbell over your hips (putting a pad over the bar will help reduce any discomfort).
 Start the movement by driving your feet down through the floor, then extending your hips as high as you can.

-The GHD, is sure to put a hurting on your fanny—a small sacrifice for that perfect posterior.
+The GHD is sure to put a hurting on your fanny—a small sacrifice for a perfect posterior.

 Lie face down with your hips slightly off the mat.
 Cross your arms over your chest and keep your knees locked.
 Keep your back flat as you bend over the pad and use your glutes, hamstrings and back to lift your back up.